The Stepwise Deception: Simulating the Evolution from True News to Fake News with LLM Agents: Methodology

 \subsection{Problem Formulation}

-In this study, we aim to simulate the gradual evolution of true news into fake news within a social network by leveraging LLMs as agents.
-We construct a simulation environment with a pool of $N$ agents $\mathcal{A} =( a_1, \ldots, a_N)$, each endowed with a unique persona that includes their role type (spreader, commentator, verifier, or bystander), personality traits, demographic information, and initial opinion toward a news topic.
+We simulate the gradual evolution of true news into fake news using LLMs as agents within a social network, consistent with the definition of fake news provided by prior research~\cite{lazer2018science, guo2021does}.
+The simulation consists of $N$ agents $\mathcal{A} =( a_1, \ldots, a_N)$, each endowed with a unique persona defining their Behavior role, personality traits, and demographic information.

-At time $t=0$, a piece of true news $S_0$ is introduced into the network.
-The agents are connected according to a predefined social network structure, $\mathcal{G} = (\mathcal{A}, \mathcal{E})$, which may represent high-clustering, scale-free, or random networks to reflect real-world dynamics.
-On each day $t = 1, 2, \ldots, T$, agents interact with their neighbors as defined by the network structure.
-During these interactions, they exchange information and opinions, influenced by their personas and prior knowledge.
-After interactions, agents reintroduce the news content considering the new information received.
-The evolution of the news content held by agent $a_i$ at time $t$, denoted as $S_i^{t}$, depends on their previous news content and the information received from their neighbors.
-This update process is defined by:
+At time $t=0$, true news $S_0$ is introduced into the network.
+The agents are connected according to a predefined social network structure $\mathcal{G} = (\mathcal{A}, \mathcal{E})$, which may represent high-clustering, scale-free, or random networks to reflect real-world dynamics.
+On each day $t = 1, 2, \ldots, T$, agents interact with their neighbors $\mathcal{N}_i$, exchanging information and opinions based on their personas and prior knowledge.
+After interactions, agents process and reintroduce the news content based on their updated beliefs.
+The evolution of the news content for agent $a_i$ with a personal profile $\mathcal{P}_i$ at time $t$, denoted as $S_i^{t}$, is defined by: